johngoldin/can_i_blog_too/content/post/2018-07-22-web-scraping-javascript-content.md

 ```
 Yuck.
 The data is in there, but HTML is not easy for mere humans to decipher.
 Our next task is to use rvest to pull out the data elements
 we are looking for.
-In the HTML there's are a lot of "class" labels which (I think) are
+In the HTML there are a lot of "class" labels which (I think) are
 there so that CSS can be used to produce a snazzy looking data table delivered to the user's screen.
 Those names are confusing to read, but revest is going to make good use of them.